-Google Tag Manager helps make tag management simple, easy and reliable by allowing marketers and webmasters to deploy website tags all in one place
+Check a guide & tutorial for Google Tag Manager, that helps make tag management simple, easy, and reliable by allowing marketers and webmasters to deploy website tags in one place.

-Perhaps you’ve heard about it: Google Tag Manager.
-Google introduced this tool 5 years ago, a tool that would make marketers less dependent on developers and that would, therefore, speed up your marketing process.
-Google Tag Manager has evolved over the years becoming more complete and easy to use the tool.
-Here I want to explain why you should sign up today if you aren’t using Google Tag Manager already.
+Perhaps you’ve heard about it: G Tag Manager.
+Google introduced this tool 5 years ago, a device that would make marketers less dependent on developers and that would, therefore, speed up your marketing process.
+Google Tag Manager has evolved over the years, becoming a more complete and easy-to-use tool.
+I want to explain why you should sign up today if you aren’t using Google Tag Manager already.

-Running every tag from Google Tags Manager has two big advantages.
-First of all, you’ll have an overview of the tags you’ve added.
-Secondly, you’re in full control of measuring the effects of your marketing efforts.
+Running every tag from G Tags Manager has two significant advantages.
+First, you’ll have an overview of the tags you’ve added.
+Secondly, you’re in complete control of measuring the effects of your marketing efforts.

 What is it for?